Lunarexxy/AutoReplant/README.md

 # AutoReplant
  A Bukkit plugin that automatically replants certain crops when the player right-clicks them with a hoe, at the cost of damaging the hoe.
 Enchantments are ignored when auto-replanting.
 (Fortune might work, I'm not sure.)

  Currently supported crops are Wheat, Beetroot, Potatoes, Carrots, Sugarcane and Nether Wart.
+Pumpkins are dropped as Carved Pumpkins when sheared.

- **This plugin was made for Bukkit-based servers on Minecraft v1.16.\*,** but may work on older/newer versions too.
-Best case, you'll just get a little error saying that it's running on an unsupported version of Minecraft, but it should work fine.
-I haven't tested it, so good luck if you need it.
+ Built for Minecraft **1.16.\***.
+Some other versions may work too, but I haven't tested them.

- Servers running CraftBukkit, Spigot, Paper, etc. should also be compatible, since they are basically just extensions of Bukkit.
+ *(Servers running CraftBukkit, Spigot, Paper, etc. should also be compatible, since they are basically just extensions of Bukkit.)*

  ## How to install